 One from the coast!
 Peruvians love their ceviche, and it truly is some of the best, and the freshest in the world, a must try while traveling through Peru!

-This bright yellow dish is another favourite for Peruvians, and comes as a starter.
+This bright yellow dish is another favorite for Peruvians, and comes as a starter.
 The bright yellow sauce decorated with boiled egg and an olive may not look the most appealing, but it’s a firm favorite with Peruvians and travelers alike

-Delicious slices of beef heart, barbequed on an open flame.
+Delicious slices of beef heart, barbecued on an open flame.
 You can find these everywhere, from on the street for a couple of soles, to in the most expensive restaurants in Peru.
 They’re a national delicacy and a must try!

 A desert that can be found by street sellers all around Peru, these are a backpackers dream.
 The freshest style of doughnut you can find, delicious, and most of the time, still warm when you order them.
 What could be better?